opengauss-mirror/docs/content/en/docs/CharacteristicDescription/partitioning.md

 ## Description<a name="section48233501"></a>

-Currently, openGauss supports range partitioned tables, list partitioned tables, and hash partitioned tables.
+Currently, the openGauss database supports range partitioned tables, list partitioned tables, hash partitioned tables, interval partitioned tables, and level-2 partitioned tables.

 -   In a range partitioned table, data within a certain range is mapped to each partition.
 The range is determined by the partition key specified when the partitioned table is created.
 This partitioning mode is most commonly used.